MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 ^ Application Level Encryption (ALE) : Moves the boundaries of encryption to within the appliation itself.

+^ HTTP Strict-Transport-Security Header
+  - Instructs the browser to only access the site by HTTPS
+  - Only a browser instruction, other consumers of the API probably will not obey the instruction.
+  - The only way to really enforce HTTPS is to configure applications to only listen and respond to HTTPS
+    - Is there ever an exuse to use HTTP?

 ^ Defense-in-depth : Encryption is a form of access control if you think about it.
                      Only an authenticated identity should have the access permissions to decrypt data.
                      So even if your access control is broken, having the data encrypted provides that extra protection.